 This Cysteine-focused Screening Compound Library contains 13,900 potential covalent modifiers, containing specific structure moieties that could react with cysteine residues of a drug target reversibly or irreversibly.

-On the basis of literature data [1-8], we selected the most important functional groups that are known to target binding pockets of proteins through the formation of covalent bonds with cysteine amino acid residues.
-Michael acceptors are typical functionalities that are often introduced in structures of this type of covalent inhibitors as well as fragments, capable of nucleophilic displacement or addition.
+We selected the most important functional groups that are known to target binding pockets of proteins through the formation of covalent bonds with cysteine amino acid residues based on available literature data [1-8].
+Michael's acceptors are typical functionalities that are often introduced in structures of this type of covalent inhibitors, as well as fragments, capable of nucleophilic displacement or addition.

 - α,β-unsaturated ketones

 - methyl vinylsulfones